gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

             ----------
             subject : int
                 Subject ID for subject-specific models.
+            selection : dict
+                Specifies which outputs to include in the model responses (ROI, Time interval, ...)
             device : str
                 Device to run the model on ('cpu', 'cuda', or 'auto'). nest_dir : str, optional